 With many local eCommerce staff already set up to communicate and collaborate remotely and most of the actual work performed using cloud-based software, the eCommerce industry is particularly well suited for outsourcing.
 Some of the sector’s more frequently outsourced roles include:

 Outsourcing is clearly a positive step for many eCommerce operations, with the practice allowing them to be as nimble and cost-effective as possible in an environment where such attributes are crucial.
-That was certainly the case for Total Tools, a large independent professional tools retailer, who experienced triple-figure growth and significantly reduced total operation costs when it chose to outsource it's eCommerce functions.

 Business growth and efficiency improvement hints and tips delivered direct to your inbox.